KAHUNA LAGUNA’S MONKEY MASCOT

-Ridgely was born and raised at the Fox Ridge Resort and he knew his way around.
+Ridgely was born and raised nearby and knew his way around.
 He told Keeko he could stay in his den until they found him a place of his own.
 Keeko was so happy – and a little relieved – because at that moment he saw his banana truck pulling down the driveway without him!

 Ridgely gathered some fox snacks and wanted to hear Keeko’s whole story.
 Keeko told him about the storm and Ridgely thought he was very brave.
 Keeko explained that Tiki helped him be brave and also got them rescued.
 Ridgely had a puzzled look on his face and said, “He looks like a mask.
 How did he help you?”

 “He is my good luck charm and my friend,” replied Keeko.